 Researchers on these doctoral training programmes benefit from studentship funding and enhanced support for professional training, expert supervision within and across partner organisations, extensive networking and collaboration opportunities nationally and internationally, and links to partners in other sectors.

 A number of awards have led to research collaborations, publications, post-doctoral opportunities and employment post-PhD.
-The awards are an excellent opportunity to create a link between the University of Nottingham and other leading international universities who conduct similar research areas
+The awards are an excellent opportunity to create a link between the University of Nottingham and other leading international universities.

 The Researcher Academy Placements programme are lead partners in the ERDF Productivity Through Innovation programme (PTI), working with Nottingham Trent University and the University of Derby).
 This three year, £7.1 million collaborative programme involves local universities, academic staff, postgraduate students, and regional businesses working together to enhance the economic productivity of the local region.
 We also offer placements in partnership with the EPSRC (NPIF Innovative Placement Funding) and ESRC (NPIF) Accelerating Business Collaboration.